studioespresso/craft-scout/README.md

 ### The Sync option
 This config variable determines if Scout should keep your entries in sync automatically.
 Setting this to `false` disables all of Scout's event listeners.

+### Connect timeout
+This config variable determines the connect timeout in seconds to Algolia servers.
+You should only change this if you have a slow server.
+Standard is 1 second.

 ### Mapping configuration settings